Here’s a look at the life of Barack Obama, the 44th president of the United States.

 December 17, 2008 - Is named Time Magazine’s “Person of the Year.”

-January 20, 2009 - Is sworn in as the 44th president of the United States
+January 20, 2009 - Is sworn in as the 44th president of the United States, becoming the first African-American to hold the position.

-April 6, 2009 - During a speech made in Turkey, is quoted as saying, "The United States is not, and will never be, at war with Islam."
+April 6, 2009 - Says that the United States “is not, and will never be, at war with Islam” during a speech in Turkey.

 April 7, 2009 - Makes a surprise trip to Iraq, his first as president.